 The ESCO then interviews appropriate management, engineering, and maintenance personnel regarding equipment usage, operating schedules, recurring maintenance problems, significantly high maintenance costs, comfort complaints, and any energy or water using equipment that is ready for replacement.
-The ESCO will also complete an on-site engineering survey of facilities and inspect any major energy-using equipment, including lighting, air conditioning systems, electric motors, water usage, automatic temperature control systems, hot water systems, etc. A more detailed list of potential energy conservation measures is located in Appendix E. The resulting data are used to develop a preliminary list of potential energy and water conservation measures (ECMs).
+The ESCO will also complete an on-site engineering survey of facilities and inspect any major energy-using equipment, including lighting, air conditioning systems, electric motors, water usage, automatic temperature control systems, hot water systems, etc. (a more detailed list of potential energy conservation and water measures (ECMs) is located in Appendix E).
+The resulting data are used to develop a preliminary list of potential ECMs.
 At this phase, the ESCO will also determine baseline energy and water consumption for the individual systems that would be affected by the potential ECMs.
+In large facilities, representative equipment sampling permits economies of scale in the audit, which helps to reduce audit costs.

-It is important that the SECO conduct a thorough and comprehensive technical and economic facility analysis since this analysis serves as the basis for the project design and performance.
+It is important that the ESCO conduct a thorough and comprehensive technical and economic facility analysis since this analysis serves as the basis for the project's design and savings performance.